Passer aux informations produits

 Yes, it "CAN".

-We have already tested it for step-towing and it was a perfect success.
+We have already tested it for step-towing and it was a success.
 I personally two-step step-towed to 500m in light winds with launching with only 500m of line out.
 I have also towed up to well over 3000' (on solo HGs as well as a tandem) step-towing with it as well.

-However, step-towing has A LOT of risks and shouldn't be attepted without proper training and starting very conservatively.
+However, step-towing has A LOT of risks and shouldn't be attempted without proper training and starting very conservatively.
 Our students often step-tow before even earning their H2 rating so pilots of all levels CAN step-tow successfully but if you have never towed behind a stationary winch, you owe it to yourself to learn to do that first on a single-surface glider before attempting step-towing.
 We would recommend doing 20 full-tension "straight tows" (non-step-towing) before considering step-towing.

 The Vortex will never be certified to step-tow as it widely unaccepted as a suitable form of towing world/industry-wide.
 We have step-towed THOUSANDS of times here at Instinct.
 It is a very common practice around here in Ontario, Canada and the other schools have done it WAY more than we have.
-It is also VERY popular in the Nordic countries as well...but it also has a LOT of extra risk that the pilot needs to realize and assume full responsability for what happens up there.
+It is also VERY popular in the Nordic countries as well...but it also has a LOT of extra risk that the pilot needs to realize and assume full responsibility for what happens up there.

 I consider it the best kept secret in hang gliding....but also the most risky form of towing.
 Be cautious and NEVER attempt it without a Koch-style release.
+We can't stress this enough...step-tow at your own risk.

 • What makes it Smart?